 Grab yourself a beverage, I have a feeling this is going to be long one.
-I’ve not really ever written a ‘brand review’ post on my blog before, mostly due to the fact that I usually buy only one or two (or three!) products from a brand and don’t really have a complete oversight on what’s what.
-After being gifted by Dr Dennis Gross a number of their products and also owning a few already I feel that while I have not tried everything from Dr Dennis Gross, I have a good feel for the brand as a whole and have plenty to say on the matter!
+The Dr Dennis Gross Skincare Brand Overview.
+I’ve not ever written a ‘brand review’ post on my blog before, mostly due to the fact that I usually buy only one or two (or three!) products from a brand and don’t really have a complete oversight on what’s what.
+After being gifted by Dr Dennis Gross a number of their products and also owning a few already I feel that while I have not tried everything from Dr Dennis Gross Skincare, I have a good feel for the brand as a whole and have plenty to say on the matter!
 Ready to jump in?

 all-in-one cleanser with toner The most recent addition and one that if truth be told, I purchased mainly to round out this DDG collection.
 Because honestly, what is a brand collection post if I don’t try the cleanser?
 I have only started using this cleanser quite recently but it’s not bad.
 It isn’t my favourite thing from the range though either.
 You do get a pretty generous 180ml of cream/gel cleanser which is to be applied to dry skin to either melt away makeup or for use as a second or morning cleanse.
 The directions seem a little odd to me as if you have dry skin you are directed to massage for 10 seconds and oily skin for 30 seconds then rinse or washcloth off.
 Now I have dry skin…. but 10 seconds really isn’t enough time for me to have thoroughly cleansed my skin, so I kind of ignore that suggestion and carry on as I normally would.
 I don’t find it drying, I love that if I choose too I can rinse off (for those lazy shower cleansers) and my skin does feel fresh and clean afterwards.
 As for the cons, I don’t particularly find the scent of this product anything special, it’s quite subtle but has a household cleaner kind of fragrance to it.
 Obviously it’s washed away quickly so not a total downfall, it just isn’t the product I am going to reach for when I want that luxurious face massage kind of a cleanse….which is most of the time when I wash my face.